savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 My weaknesses include the fact I’m developing in a different language and framework than I was trained, a tendency to compare, and admittedly: impatience.
 I want to be a self-sufficient developer and I want to be a self-sufficient developer _now_.

-However, I know that comparing myself to developers with any multiplier of my years of experience won’t accelerate my growth.
+However, I know that comparing myself to developers with any multiplier of years of my experience won’t accelerate my growth.
 So I admit what I do not know and try my best to describe what I do know.
 This can feel vulnerable, but the benefits are tremendous.
 I ask a lot of questions and I’ve made it my mission to learn from every person on my projects.
 I’ve learned really sweet css tricks from [Alex](/company/alex-manzo/), Drupal custom module and preprocess best practices from [Devan](/company/devan-chase/), project workflow from [Dan](/company/dan-murphy/), Drupal error resolution from [Brian](/company/brian-vuyk/), and a wealth of web accessibility knowledge from [Sean](/company/sean-oshea/).
 For the most part, I stay abreast of posts in our internal #help Slack channel.

 #### If your company provides training time, you better utilize it

-I have previously used my weekly allocation to get more familiar with webpack, react native, design systems, front-end architecture, web accessibility, and dove deeper into Drupal documentation that my peers sent me in the midst of PR reviews.
-The more you utilize opportunity to hone in on your skills, the more value you’ll add to your team.
+I have previously used my weekly allocation to get more familiar with Webpack, React Native, design systems, front-end architecture, web accessibility, and I have dove deeper into Drupal documentation that my peers sent me in the midst of PR reviews.
+The more you utilize given opportunities to hone in on your skills, the more value you’ll add to your team.

 ### RE: The job